yavru421/BowlBetter/BowlBetter/README.md

 1. **Access the App**:
    - Visit the app's website hosted on GitHub Pages (link will be provided after deployment).
+   - Watch the [associated YouTube video](https://youtu.be/kz-xVN2BG0Y) for a quick overview and tutorial.

 2. **Navigate Through Pages**:
    - **Welcome Page**: Start your journey with an overview of the app.